-For more details about opportunities in the outreach track, please contact Dr. Meag-gan O'Reilly.
+For more details about opportunities in the outreach track, please contact Dr. O'Reilly.

-CAPS offers two full-time (40 hours per week), twelve month postdoctoral fellowship appointments beginning Monday, August 20, 2018 and ending Friday, August 16, 2019.
-The stipend for the fellowship is $53,406 for the year.
+CAPS offers two full-time (40 hours per week), twelve month postdoctoral fellowship appointments beginning Monday, August 16, 2021 and ending Friday, August 12, 2022.
+The postdoc fellows are appointed through the Office of Postdoctoral Affairs (OPA) https://postdocs.stanford.edu.
+The stipend for the fellowship is $62,700 for the year.
 This includes full benefits.
 For more information click here.

-We will make offers on February 26, 2018 at 7 am PST.
+We will make offers on February 22, 2021 at 7 am PST.
 Once an offer is made to an applicant, the applicant may proceed with one of the following actions: accept the offer, decline the offer, or hold the offer for 30 minutes.
 If the position is held, it is considered frozen and cannot be offered to any other candidate during that time period.
 After 30 minutes, the applicant must either accept or decline, otherwise the offer is no longer valid.
-Thus, it is very important that you thoughtfully consul about whether or not you would like to be at Counseling and Psychological Services for your postdoctoral fellowship year.
-You may call the training director one hour after notification begins to inquire about your status in the process.
+Thus, it is very important that you thoughtfully consult about whether or not you would like to be at Counseling and Psychological Services for your Postdoctoral Fellowship year.
+You may call the Training Director one hour after notification begins to inquire about your status in the process.
 We notify all applicants once all of our positions have been filled.
 After an applicant and CAPS come to an agreement, a formal offer letter will be mailed to the applicant who will then formally accept the offer in writing.

 For more information about the postdoctoral selection guidelines please go http://www.appic.org/About-APPIC/Postdoctoral/APPIC-Postdoctoral-Selection-Guidelines.
 You may also find Postdoctoral Training Resources at this APPIC link http://www.appic.org/About-APPIC/Postdoctoral.